AmauryD/A3GPS/README.md

 A3GPS provides a 'real' GPS for Arma 3.

-**A3GPS is still in developpement but is now usable without major bugs on Altis**.

 Don't hesitate to report me bugs or suggestions , it'll be with pleasure !

 Translation available for english and french languages.

 ### Informations

 The path is not always the shortest , this script is subject to new updates , stay tuned !

+The GPS will take 2-3 minutes to load and compute all the roads data but you can still access the menu.

+## Features
+- Shortest path calculation to arrive at a selected route.
+- Save path and quickly start navigation again.
+- Compatible with every missions (after arma 3 v1.70).
+- Custom keybindings.
+- HUD when you navigate.
+- Quick navigation to travel for exemple to the nearest Fuel Station or Town without opening the main menu.
+- Supported maps : Altis , Stratis , Malden , Tanoa .
+	- It will work on other maps but you can have performance issues.

 ## Installation